 Commentary

-The trends in UK bonuses suggest that the highest amount of incentive pay comes from male workers in the capital during the latter stages of their career.
-The regional difference within the UK for incentive pay is striking where a full-time private sector worker in London receives on average over three times the bonus of all other regions in the UK.
+The trends in UK bonuses suggest that the highest amount of incentive pay comes from male workers in the capital during the latter stages of their careers.
+The regional difference within the UK for incentive pay is striking, where a full-time private sector worker in London receives, on average, over three times the bonus of all other regions in the UK.

 With the gender pay gap currently being a big talking point in the UK, the difference in incentive pay between men and women only adds to this, with the average full-time working male taking home over double the bonus of a female.

-The private sector still looks to have not fully recovered from the controversy around bonuses in pre-recession Britain, with the average full-time earner in the private sector still taking home 20% less incentive pay in 2024 when compared to 2008.
+The private sector still appears not to have fully recovered from the controversy surrounding bonuses in pre-recession Britain, with the average full-time earner in the private sector still taking home 20% less incentive pay in 2024 compared to 2008.
 One limitation of this study is that the highest bonuses will have skewed the data, where a large amount of incentive pay goes to the people at the top end of the scale: The Guardian recently reported that the average FTSE100 UK Chief Executive took home a stunning £3.9m in total income in 2024⁵.

 References